Key predictive indicators that accountancy firms must action today

 Going deeper into the input predictive indicators, we have sales indicators, lead conversion and the market or lead generation numbers.
 However, the numbers that can matter the most can be those that are specific to your own business.

-For example, let’s look at the case study about Paul’s early upholstery business.
+Paul once had an upholstery business.
 Delivery on time or slightly before was expected to equate to happy customers.
 This is a brilliant predictor and primary driver in the business because this is what mattered the most to the customer.

 If your customers are happy they come back again or refer you to other people.
 Making on-time delivery a predictive indicator of future success or failure (if delivery is late).